Carpal tunnel syndrome is a set of symptoms thought to be caused by squashing (compression) of the median nerve in the carpal tunnel.

 In most cases it is not clear why it occurs.
 An increase in pressure going through the carpal tunnel is thought to squash (compress) and restrict the blood supply to the median nerve.
 As a result, the function of the median nerve is affected causing the symptoms.

-- Your genes may play a part.
-There seems to be some inherited (genetic) factor.
-About 1 in 4 people with carpal tunnel syndrome have a close family member (father, mother, brother, sister) who also has or had the condition.
+- There seems to be some inherited (genetic) factor.
+You have an increased risk of carpal tunnel syndrome if a close family member (father, mother, brother, sister) also has or had the condition.

 What are the symptoms of carpal tunnel syndrome?

 - Pins and needles.
-This is tingling or burning in part or all of the shaded area (see diagram above).
+This is numbness and tingling in part or all of the shaded area (see diagram above).
 This is typically the first symptom to develop.
 The index and middle fingers are usually first to be affected.

 - Pain in the same fingers may then develop.
 The pain may travel up the forearm and even to the shoulder.